openshift/source-to-image/CONTRIBUTING.md

 ## Installing Godep

-STI uses [Godep](https://github.com/tools/godep) for dependency management.
+S2I uses [Godep](https://github.com/tools/godep) for dependency management.
 Godep allows versions of dependent packages to be locked at a specific commit by *vendoring* them (checking a copy of them into `Godeps/_workspace/`).
-This means that everything you need for STI is checked into this repository.
+This means that everything you need for S2I is checked into this repository.
 To install `godep` locally run:

     $ go get github.com/tools/godep